wz0919/ML-based-on-NumPy/SVM/result.md

 When c is very big, this should almost like a hard margin SVM.
 In our data the positive samples and negative samples are very close so the dicision boundary should almost exactly seperate the data and the support vectors should be very close to the boundary.

-We can see the decision boundray seperates data very well and the circled support vectors are very closed to the boundary.
+We can see the decision boundary seperates data very well and the circled support vectors are very closed to the boundary.